Jonalogy/robin_infer/README.md

 4. Install entry point script with `pip install -e .`

 ## To run ROBin
+1. Activate the virtual environment with `source .venv/bin/activate`
-At the root of the repo, run the command `robin`
+2. At the root of the repo, run the command `robin`